instituutnederlandsetaal/BlackLab/site/docs/guide/how-to-configure-indexing.md

   `keep` also allows two special values: `all` to keep all splits (instead of one the one at an index), and `both` to keep both the unsplit value as well as all the split parts.
 - `strip(chars)`: strip specified chars from beginning and end.
 If `chars` is omitted, use space.
 - `map(table)`: map values to other values.
 The table is a map from input to output values.
 If the input value is not in the table, it is left unchanged.
+- `sort`: sort values using the default collator.
+This may help to ensure that the first term (which is the one used for sorting and grouping) is more predictable.
 - `unique`: remove duplicate values from the field.
-This is useful when you have multiple values at the same position and you want to remove duplicates.
+You normally never need to do this as it is done automatically just before actually indexing the final terms.

 These processing steps are more specific to certain data formats:
 - `parsePos(posExpr, fieldName)`: parse common part of speech expressions of the form `A(b=c,d=e)` where A is the main part of speech (e.g. 'N' for noun), and b=c is a part of speech feature such as number=plural, etc. If you don't specify field (or specify an underscore _ for field), the main part of speech is extracted.
 If you specify a feature name (e.g. "number"), that feature is extracted.